Corina Madreiter-Sokolowski

 Associate Professor

-As an Associate Professor at the Molecular Biology and Biochemistry at the Medical University of Graz, Corina Madreiter-Sokolowski focuses on understanding mitochondrial function in aging and age-related diseases.
-With a background in pharmacy and extensive international experience at renowned institutions like ETH Zurich, Corina Madreiter-Sokolowski leads a research group dedicated to developing innovative strategies to promote healthy aging and improve quality of life across the lifespan.
+With a background in pharmacy and extensive international experience at renowned institutions like ETH Zurich, Corina Madreiter-Sokolowski leads a research group dedicated to developing innovative strategies to improve health across the lifespan.

 She has also received the 2018 Erwin Schrödinger Abroad Fellowship from the Austrian Science Fund (FWF), the 2022 Scientific Exchange Grant from EMBO, and the 2023 Josef Krainer Award.
 These accolades reflect her dedication to advancing scientific knowledge and excellence.